-To be admitted into a CCI program, students must meet the eligibility requirements (discussed above) and be accepted into their program’s postsecondary institution (WGTC or Georgia Highlands).
-To be accepted into WGTC for the 2022-2023 school year, students must have a HOPE GPA of 2.0 or higher after the completion of their 9th grade year.
-To be accepted into Georgia Highlands students must have a HOPE GPA of 3.0 or higher after the completion of their 10th grade year.
+To be admitted into a CCI program, students must meet the eligibility requirements (discussed above) and be accepted into their program’s postsecondary institution WGTC.
+To be accepted into WGTC for the 2024-2025 school year, students must have a HOPE GPA of 2.0 or higher after the completion of their 9th-grade year.

 Is there an age requirement for CCI programs?

 Some of the programs do have age requirements.
-Those programs are Dental Assisting (17 by Feb.
-1st), Nurse Aide (17 by Oct.
-15 for first semester students, 17 by Feb.
-15 for second semester students), Pharmacy (16), and FinTech (must be in 11th or 12th grade).
+Those programs are Dental Assisting (17 by Oct.
+1st), Nurse Aide (17 by Sept.
+15 for first-semester students, 17 by Feb.
+15 for second-semester students), and Pharmacy (16).
 NO exceptions will be made even if a student misses the deadline by just one day.

 Where will I take my CCI program courses?